 The Lincoln Memorial has Doric columns like the Parthenon does.
-Also, both structures are made from the same material.
+Also, both structures were made from the same material.

-Item Rub vric

-2 points The student gives two examples of how the Parthenon influenced the Lincoln

-· Memorial.
-Examples:

-Doric columns

-Atrium

-Steps

-Material

-1 point The student gives one example of how the Parthenon influenced the Lincoln
+Item Rubric 2 points The student provides two examples of how the Parthenon influenced the Lincoln Memorial.
+Examples include, but are not limited to: Doric columns Building material Atrium Steps 1 point The student provides one example of how the Parthenon influenced the Lincoln Memorial.
+0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.

-Memorial.

-0 points The response indicates inadequate or no understanding of the concept needed to

-answer the item.
-The student may have written on a different topic or written +don't

-know."